DynamoDS/DynamoPrimer/03_Anatomy-of-a-Dynamo-Definition/3_anatomy-of-a-dynamo-definition.md

-#3 ANATOMY OF A DYNAMO GRAPH
+#3 ANATOMY OF A VISUAL PROGRAM

-####Dynamo enables you to create visual programs in a Workspace by connecting Nnodes with Wires to specify the logical flow of the resulting Graph.
-This chapter introduces the organization of the Nodes available in Dynamo's Libraries, the parts and states of nodes, and best practices for your workspaces.
+####Dynamo enables you to create visual programs in a Workspace by connecting Nnodes with Wires to specify the logical flow of the resulting Visual Program.
+This chapter introduces the elements of Visual Programs, the organization of the Nodes available in Dynamo's Libraries, the parts and states of Nodes, and best practices for your Workspaces.

 ![big image for full page](images/PlaceholderTemplate-tall.png)